wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/VirginCMSDemos.md

 You can install [OPENSOCIAL](https://www.getopensocial.com/) by making the following alterations to the above DRUPAL (10.0.10) install method

-At the time of writing, PHP8.1 is the highest supported version of PHP by opensocial so you need to set these values to install opensocial
->     set "PHP VERSION" to "8.1"
 >     set "The Display name for your website e.g. My Demo Website" to "My Opensocial Demo"
 >     set "APPLICATION BASELINE SOURCECODE REPOSITORY" to "DRUPAL:social"